MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

     ![Select visibility.](../images/wpa/setup/create-partitions-attributes.png)

 8. **Give access**.
 Under **Analysts**, select one or more analysts who will have access to this partition.
-Only the analysts that you select will be able to perform analyses in Viva Insights.
+Only the analysts that you select will be able to perform analyses in Workplace Analytics.

     ![Select analysts.](../images/wpa/setup/create-partitions-access.png)

 ### To edit a partition

-1. Open the Viva Insights **Home** page.
+1. Open the Workplace Analytics **Home** page.
 If prompted, enter your Microsoft credentials.
 2. Open the **Settings** page and select **Access control**.
 3. In the **Partition-based access control** area, locate the partition that you want to edit.
 4. Select the ellipsis (...) in that partition's row and then select **Edit partition**: